Male, Female and Libido – An Oblique View

 If that’s so, how come in the matters concerning sex, human males are being widely attributed with a more aggressive and imposing role, a remarkable deviation from other forms of life?
 In search of an answer, I started observing the male lifestyle closely, especially those aspects that are unique for males.
 The answer I found, happen to be quite an intuitive one too.
 Our bodies are so constituted as to put the benefits of multitasking to full use.
 We use each and every part of our physique for more than one function.
 For example, the same organ is used for speaking and for tasting, and so for smiling and for biting, or so for looking and for crying.

-(Here, it is interesting to note that in no other species of life, the male has to handle the ‘masculine’ part of its anatomy, unlike the humans.
+(Here, it is interesting to note that in no other species of life, the male has a need to handle the ‘masculine’ part of its anatomy.
+And it is a unique issue of humans!
 The effect of which can be easily noticed in the rather disciplined way the males of all other forms of life conduct themselves, except when wildly impelled by the female during mating season.)